 You color up when you exchange chips of a smaller denomination for chips of a higher denomination.
 Usually, a sign you’ve been winning.
 The boxman handlers color ups.

 After players establish the point, they can make a come bet, a virtual pass line bet with the same payout and house edge.

 The first roll by a shooter in a new round in craps is called the Come Out Roll.
 Players that bet on the pass line will win if they roll a 7 or 11 and lose if they roll a 2, 3, or 12.
 Don’t pass line bets are the opposite, except if they roll a 12, it’s a tie.
 If they roll any other number, then the point is established as that number.

 “Comps” refers to Freebies.
 It includes free drinks, meals, hotel rooms, and show tickets offered as incentives to gamble.
 Some casinos provide cashback for high-volume players.

 Craps Check is betting on any craps during the come-out roll to hedge your pass-line bet.

 Crap / Crap Number

-The numbers 2, 3, and 12.
+Crap or Crap Number refers to the numbers 2, 3, and 12.

-Craps tables in live casinos will generally have three to four croupiers and a stickman.
-This is due to the extensive range of bets available and the huge amount of cash that can be in play on a particular table.
+Craps tables in live casinos generally have three to four croupiers and a stickman.
+The reason is the extensive range of bets available and the massive amount of cash that can be in play on a particular table.